AkashArya96/TranslationalEng_Hing/README.md

   Optional: Deactivating the Virtual Environment: If a virtual environment was used, it can be deactivated when the project is completed.

 # Conclusion:
-This project provides a practical example of English-to-Hindi translation using a pre-trained model and Python libraries.
+This project provides a practical example of English-to-Hinglish translation using a pre-trained model and Python libraries.
 It can serve as a foundation for more advanced natural language processing and machine translation projects.